|

 wiring of the Enigma.
 Together with his colleagues he started developing

-various aids for the regular decryption of the German traffic.
+various aids for the regular decryption of German Enigma traffic.

 Zygalski developed the so-called Zygalski sheets that were used to

 a weakness in the German procedures.
-Later a machine is developed to
+Later a machine was developed to

 exploit this weakness mechanically: the